HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The financial cost of mobile web access varied greatly in 2021. <a hreflang="en" href="https://www.cable.co.uk/mobiles/worldwide-data-pricing/">One analysis</a> showed that the average price of 1 GB is only $0.05 USD in Israel.
 The same data cost usage in Equatorial Guinea would cost a user $49.67 USD.

 Data from the Performance chapter shows the median site now weighs 2,205 KB.
-Using market data, <a hreflang="en" href="https://whatdoesmysitecost.com/#usdCost">What Does My Site Cost</a> calculated the best case scenario price to load the median site.
+Using market data, <a hreflang="en" href="https://whatdoesmysitecost.com/#usdCost">What Does My Site Cost</a> calculated the best-case scenario price to load the median site.

 The most expensive paid loads cost Canadian users $0.26 USD, followed by Brazil at $0.18 USD.
 The same page loaded on a commonly available data plan in Poland or Russia would barely register on a users' bill, costing less than $0.01 USD.